Lesson 3 of 5

 Why Elevated IV Is a Trap

-Before earnings, IV spikes because the market prices in a large potential move.
-Novice wheel traders see the juicy premiums and sell puts.
-But that premium exists precisely because the risk is real.
+Before earnings, IV spikes because the market knows a big move is coming -- it just doesn't know which direction.
+New traders see the juicy premiums and think they've found free money.
+But that premium exists because the risk is REAL.
 A stock with 60% IV before earnings might have an expected move of 8%.
-If you sell a put at the bottom of that expected range, you're collecting 2% premium for an 8% downside risk -- terrible risk/reward.
+You're collecting 2% in premium for 8% of downside risk.
+That's terrible risk/reward.
+Don't fall for it.

 Expected Earnings Move